ucb-supernode/website/about.md

 Cory Student Workshop
 -----------------------
 The Cory Student Workshop is a 24/7-access basic machine shop associated with Supernode for working on mechanical projects.
 The Workshop has many power and hand tools available for your use.
-Separate training from the EECS department is required, see [this bCourses page](https://bcourses.berkeley.edu/enroll/B7P6BR).
+Separate training from the EECS department is required, see [CSW website](https://sites.google.com/berkeley.edu/csw).

-Once you have done that sign up on [this form](https://goo.gl/P5YIdk) (CSW Training Signup Sheet).

 Amateur Radio
 ---------------